 Social Media Accounts:

-- Hi Dylan, can you tell me a little bit about yourself, before you became a country singer/songwriter?
+- Hello Taylor, can you tell us all a little bit about yourself before you became a country singer?

 - Who are some of your musical icons?

-- What is one of your favorite venues to play at?
+- What are a few of your favorite venues to play at?

 - What is one of your favorite quotes?